jaykhan-dev/nuxt-portfolio/content/blog/designing_app.md

 // router is an array of routes const routes = [
   {
-    path: "/", // this routes URL path, this will also be where we will showcase all the blogs
+    path: '/', // this routes URL path, this will also be where we will showcase all the blogs
-    name: "Home", // Optional, can be used to route to
+    name: 'Home', // Optional, can be used to route to
-    component: Home // The component/file that will be rendered },
+    component: Home, // The component/file that will be rendered },
   {
-    path: "/about",
+    path: '/about',
-    name: "About",
+    name: 'About',
-    component: About
+    component: About,
   },
   {
-    path: "/contact",
+    path: '/contact',
-    name: "Contact",
+    name: 'Contact',
-    component: Contact
+    component: Contact,
   },
   {
-    path: "/blog/:id", // the individual blog in a dynamic route
+    path: '/blog', // the individual blog in a dynamic route
-    name: "Blog",
+    name: 'Blogs',
-    component: Blog
+    component: Blogs,
   },
+  {
+    path: '/blog/:id', // the individual blog in a dynamic route.
+Not the :id can be targeted via $route.params.id (and if you name it som thing like :blogId, it will be $route.params.blogId)
+    name: 'Blog',
+    component: Blog,
+  },
+  {
+    path: "/dashboard",
+    name: "Dashboard",
+    component: Dashboard
+  }
 ]

 const router = createRouter({
   history: createWebHistory(), // use history mode instead of hash, note how it is done differently then Vue2 routes,
 })
 ```

 Thats about all the routes the visitor is should see.
 However as a create and contributor to the site, we need to create/update/read/delete (CURD) new blogs.